pstaender/neo4jmapper/README.md

 ```

 or in the browser of your choice by opening the `examples/browser/tests.html` file.
 You have to overwrite the `configForTest` values with your own config data.

+## Usage and Testing in Browser

+Nearly all features of the library are usable in modern Browsers as well (currently tested on newest Chrome and Firefox only, but IE and Safari should work as well).
+To give it a try yourself, run `npm run compress`, that will generate all needed js files.
+If you want to run the tests as well, use `npm run prepare`.

+You'll find a ready-to-use-console in `examples/browser/console/console.html`.
+To use it with your local database you gave to ensure that you access the page from the same domain as your database to avoid `access-control-allow-origin` situation.

 # Reference